 Explore with Me

 If you’re headed to the neighborhood, you’ll likely cross under the gleaming arches of the Lowry Avenue Bridge to access North Minneapolis.
 Initially built in 1905, this beautiful bridge has seen two renovations to keep people flowing in and out of the community.
-Ride your bike to meet me or rent a Nice Ride at one of the stations along Lowry Avenue North.
+Ride your bike to meet me or rent a bike or scooter at one of the stations along Lowry Avenue North.
 Heads up!
 I have to be cautious of glass in the bike lanes when I bike along this corridor, but it’s an efficient stretch when pedaling.
 When I’m not riding my bike, I love riding my motorcycles, and North Minneapolis is a haven for motorcycle culture.
 Its proximity to Theo Wirth Parkway and the Mississippi River makes it a pleasure to cruise on any kind of two-wheeled vehicle.
 No matter how we meet up, make sure you’ve already had your coffee, because I’ll want to show off the beauty of Victory Memorial Parkway.
 This gorgeous, tree-lined boulevard is one of my favorite places to start the day with a run or bike ride.

 Specialty Food & Markets